abanoubha/abanoubha/README.md

 - an [open source](https://github.com/abanoubha/cleanText) tool to normalize text (convert special chars to normal chars such as `àáâ` into `aaa`)

+### gobrew

+- [opensource](https://github.com/abanoubha/gobrew) CLI app written in Go to show count of all programs written in X language or Y build system in Homebrew Core formulae.

 ## Software of choice | Tech Stack of choice

 - __OS__ :